pandemicai/covid19/README.md

 Try it.  https://raw.githubusercontent.com/pandemicai/covid19/master/json/covid19_live_update.json

+Use https://www.iban.com/country-codes to look up the two letter country code if you need to add a country.

 If you are a programmer, I recommend using Visual Code Studio as the editor.
 It is free.
 You can download a copy from here: https://code.visualstudio.com/